-I/We

-of being a member of Shams Textile

-Mills Limited and holder of shares as pe

-Registered Folio No

-For Beneficial Owners as p per CDC list

-CDC Participant I. D. N o

-Sub-AccountNo

-NICNo.

-or Passnort N o

-or rassport iv o

-hereby appoint of who is also a member of the

-Company, Folio No. or failing him/her

-of who is also r member of the Company vide R Registered Folio No as

-my/our Proxy to attend, speak and vo te for me/us and on my/our beha alf at the 54 th Annual General Meeting

-of the Company to be held on Thurs day, 28 October, 2021 at 9:00 a a.m. at Registered Office, 7-B-3,

-Aziz Avenue, Gulberg-5 Lahore and a at any adjournment thereof.

-Dated this day of , 2021.
-Signature of the Sh nareholder

-For Beneficial owners as per CDC Clist Affix Revenue of

--Witness: Stamps of Rs.
-5/-

-Signature

-Address

-- Witness: Signature Signature of Member
+PROXY being a member of Shams Textile of Mills Limited and holder of shares as per Registered Folio No. For Beneficial Owners as per CDC list CDC Participant I. D. N o.
+Sub-AccountNo. or Passport N o. hereby appoint of who is also a member of the Company, Folio No. or failing him/her of who is also member of the Company vide Registered Folio No. as my/our Proxy to attend, speak and vote for me/us and on my/our behalf at the 55th Annual General Meeting of the Company to be held on Tuesday, 25 October, 2022 at 9:00 a.m. at Registered Office, 7-B-3, Aziz Avenue, Gulberg-5 Lahore and at any adjournment thereof.
+Dated this day of , 2022.
+Signature of the Shareholder For Beneficial owners as per CDC list Affix Revenue of 1-Witness: Stamps of Rs.
+5/-Signature Name Address 2-Witness: Signature of Member Signature